Świebodzin – St Michael’s Church

 History

-The first mention of Świebodzin was recorded in 1302, and of the local parish church in 1311.
-At that time, it was probably a small timber building, dedicated to St. Peter, replaced by a brick church around the mid-fourteenth century, endowed by Prince Henry in 1379.
-In the second half or at the end of the 15th century, it was rebuilt into a hall church with central nave and two aisles.
+The first information of Świebodzin (German: Schwiebus) was recorded in documents in 1304, and about the local parish church in 1334, when the Świebodzin parish priest named Werner was mentioned.
+At that time, it was probably a small wooden building, dedicated to St. Peter, replaced by a brick church around the mid-fourteenth century, endowed by Prince Henry in 1379.
+In the first quarter of the 15th century, it was thoroughly rebuilt into a hall church with central nave and two aisles, with the works carried out in two stages with a short time interval between them.
+In the first one, a chancel was created, covering two bays with an ambulatory, in the second, another two bays of the nave.
+Then, in the first and second half of the 15th century, the building was enlarged by gradually erected chapels and a sacristy.

-In 1570, the church was taken by the Evangelicals, in office until 1657, when the parish came under the authority of the Wrocław bishopric.
-In the second half of the 17th century, repair work was carried out after the fire of 1660.
-In the 19th century, the church was in poor condition, and the tower was pulled down.
-The then parish priest ordered large-scale renovation and restoration works in the years 1850 – 1858.
+In 1570, the church was taken by the Evangelicals, who were in office until 1654, when the parish came under the authority of the Wrocław bishopric.
+A little earlier, in 1637, a fire destroyed the roofs and the church tower.
+In the second half of the 17th century, repair work was carried out after another fire in 1660.
+In the second half of the 19th century, the church was in a bad condition, which resulted in the demolition of the Gothic tower.
+The then parish priest commissioned renovation works carried out in the years 1855-1857 under the direction of the Wrocław architect A. Langer.
+Although they were carried out on a large scale, thanks to the author’s talent, they were characterized by a great sense of historical forms.

 Architecture